dev-mkm/TeleImmich/README.md

-Here’s a clean, ready-to-use **README.md** for your CLI tool based on the commands and `package.json` you shared.
-You can copy-paste this directly into your repo.

----

 # TeleImmich

 **TeleImmich** is a CLI tool that syncs exported **Telegram backups** to an **Immich** instance, preserving media metadata and dates with flexible configuration options.